View the photos above in full screen for photo captions.

 Our house dates from the 17th century and is situated at the end of the main street in town, right on the ramparts of the village, overlooking a peaceful valley with cows, sheep and grapevines dotting the hillsides.

 The house was featured on the HGTV television series, House Hunters International Renovations (which aired for the first time on November 22, 2014--it is being repeated fairly often--check HGTV schedule), where our creation of two full bathrooms, a WC, and a brand new kitchen was filmed.
 This renovation is documented on the show, which is episode 4 of the House Hunters International Renovation series.
 The episode is also available on NetFlix.

 This spacious house has beautiful meter-thick stone walls and was built in 1628 and 1775.

-The house consists of the ground floor, with an airy lounge off the entry door, with a french door leading to stairs to the garden , a washroom with a shower, washer & dryer, toilet and a SAUNA, our Library Bedroom (bedroom 2) with an en-suite bathroom with a rain shower, toilet and sink in an antique cabinet.
-On the ground floor there is also a brand new, eat-in, open plan kitchen (fridge, freezer, dishwasher, oven & induction cooktop) with a WC under the stairs and direct access to the garden.
+The house consists of the ground floor, with an airy lounge off the entry door, with a french door leading to stairs to the garden , a laundry room with a washer & dryer, a brand new bathroom with limestone tile, and it includes a shower, toilet, sink and a SAUNA, our Library Bedroom (bedroom 2) with an en-suite bathroom with a rain shower, toilet and sink in an antique cabinet.
+On the ground floor there is also a new, eat-in, open plan kitchen (fridge, freezer, dishwasher, oven & induction cooktop) with a WC under the stairs and direct access to the garden.

 This floor also has our “Convent Bedroom” (bedroom 3) which has as one wall doors sourced from a 19th Century Convent.
 The Convent bedroom can be made up either as twin beds or as a queen sized bed.
-Guests in this second-floor bedroom can use the ground floor WC with a sink under the stairs just outside their bedroom door, and will have as their private bathroom the full bathroom on the ground floor next to the sauna.
+Guests in this second-floor bedroom may use the ground floor WC/sink under the stairway that is just outside their bedroom door, and will have as their private bathroom the full bathroom on the ground floor next to the sauna.